My Story

 Chances are someone on your care team pointed you this way — and if so, you're probably already juggling quite a bit.
 Or maybe you've been searching for answers and landed here through the noise of conflicting nutrition advice online.
 Either way, my job is to make nutrition the straightforward part, working alongside your team to find an approach that genuinely supports you through treatment, recovery, and beyond.

 Over the past decade, I’ve supported clients through every stage of cancer care — from diagnosis and treatment to recovery and survivorship — across public hospitals, private clinics, and multidisciplinary teams.
-I’ve seen the courage it takes to keep showing up through rounds of chemo, radiation, surgery, or transplants, and I never take that strength for granted.
-It’s an incredible privilege to walk alongside people at such a meaningful time in their lives.
+I’ve seen the courage it takes to keep showing up through rounds of chemo, radiation and surgery, and I never take that strength for granted.

 Professionally, I’m curious and thorough — I like to ask questions, explore new research, and stay up to date with what can genuinely help my clients.
 My background includes oncology, gastroenterology, surgical, and critical care nutrition, and I’ve led projects improving how we identify and support people at risk of malnutrition.
 I also teach and mentor other dietitians, helping build confidence and skill in cancer care.